RyanGaudion/Verses-Node/REPORT.md

 Finally to note, we store the chapters that the user has read as a single array of values, rather than a "start chapter" and an "end chapter" as seen in the UI.
 This is to allow additional features in the future where a user may want to select non-sequential chapters from a book.

 ### Users
-The users collection stores the login information of each user allowing records to be unique to each user.
+The users collection stores the login information of each user, allowing reading records to be associated with a user.
 An example value from this collection can be seen below:

 ```
-_id : 619f48dcb4c93a18ad9a6a4b
+_id : 619f48dcb4c63a01ad9b8a4b
-fullname : "Ryan Gaudion"
+fullname : "Test User 1"
-email : "rgaudion@gmail.com"
+email : "test1@test.com"
-password : "$2b$10$obPAfIpV0Uoc7lJhglVOWe6llpNGlOv5tk6paF6.5BDYO5.qzmHKe"
+password : "$2b$19$psQRbIpV0Uoc7lJhglVOWe8aapNGlOv5tk6paF6.5BDYO5.qzmHKe"
 createdAt : 2021-11-25T08:27:08.488+00:00
 updatedAt : 2021-11-25T08:27:08.488+00:00
 ```

 Here we can see the hashed version of the password rather than a plaintext copy as well as the username of the user (their email address).

 Here you can see a class diagram for each of the collections in the database and how they relate.
-Despite the fact this is a non-relational database, the class diagram is useful in order to visualise how different models relate to each other.
+Despite the fact this is a non-relational database, the class diagram is useful in order to visualise how different models are associated with each other.

 ![Diagrams](./images/diagrams/ClassDiagram.drawio.png)